STRATEGIC THINKING WEEKLY

 Open your last substantive AI conversation

-Find something you asked AI to help you with in the past week.
-A plan, a strategy, a process improvement, a recommendation.
+Find something you asked AI to help with in the past week: a plan, a strategy, a process improvement, a recommendation.
+Anything you're considering acting on.

 "Reframe this as a decision I need to make.
 What's the specific choice, what are the constraints I'm working within, and what's the cost of getting this wrong?"